Marshall Clocks

 CLOCK AND BAROMETER REPAIR, RESTORATION AND SALES

-What happens to your clock during an overhaul?
+What happens to a clock during an overhaul?

 When a clock comes in for repair, it is completely disassembled on-site by a horologist.
 This is when the clock is assessed for age-related problems, or anything else that might be an issue.
-A clock can need anything from new springs, new pinions, a new pivot (or many), or even a new wheel.
+A clock can need anything from new springs, replacement pinions, a new pivot (or many), or replacement wheels.
 All clocks are sympathetically repaired, and new parts made, in our central York workshops.

-The following steps outline what happens during an overhaul, however more work is generally involved.
+The following steps outline what happens during an overhaul, however much more work is generally involved.

 If you would like to see regular updates of work completed in the workshops, please take a look at our Instagram page.